KingPcon0/Get-STALKER-IWP-Working-on-Linux/README.md

 23. Extract the Second Patch files into the IWP directory and allow any overwrites to all files within the directory.

-     23a.
+     a.
 You will notice the verbage is different from Windows slightly however the process is the same depending on your file manager your distro uses.
 Check with your distro's wiki page to verify what it uses as a file manager.

 ## Back to Bottles